 Vanilla Cupcake Recipe

-- Add in half of your dry mix along with your cup of milk.
-Whisk everything together until just combined.
-Add the remaining half of your dry ingredients.
+- Add in half of your dry mix, and mix until incorporated.
+Whisk in your buttermilk, then add the remaining half of your dry ingredients.
 Whisk again until you no longer see any dry ingredients in the batter.
+Take care not to over mix!
 Some lumps are normal.

-- Portion out the batter into your muffin tin where each cup is around 3/4 full.
-Bake in the center of the preheated 350°F oven for 15 to 20 minutes, or until a skewer inserted into the center of a cupcake comes out clean.
+- Portion out the batter into your muffin tin, filling each cup around 2/3 full.
+Bake in the center of your preheated 350°F oven for 15 to 20 minutes, or until a skewer inserted into the center of a cupcake comes out clean.
 Cool completely before frosting and serving.